Tech-TTGames/rsautils/projectdoc/testdoc.md

 In contrast, a lot of the tests for `rsa.py` approach testing in a much more integration-testing approach checking for end-to-end or interoperability testing rather than providing unit tests for each of the smaller test functions.
+This is due to the overall needs for such approach in encryption, decryption and such justifying our favor towards such testing rather than unit tests and the current tests provide sufficient detail to test our implementation.

 ### Test Inputs
 All test inputs are preset and depending on the test are either known-good lists of the smaller